 This annual event formally welcomes all new students to Canberra and acknowledges the significant social and economic contribution students make to our city.

 With free entertainment and refreshments it’s a great opportunity to mix and mingle with students from other countries and institutions in a friendly environment, as well as rub shoulders with key figures from the education sector and diplomatic community.

-More than 16,000 international students from over 40 different countries are currently enrolled in Canberra’s tertiary institutions, including more than 700 international school students studying in our high schools and colleges.
-Furthermore, a staggering 40 per cent of tertiary students enrolled in the Australian Capital Territory (ACT) are from interstate.
+Over 17,000 international students are enrolled in Canberra’s tertiary institutions, as well as more than 700 international school students studying in our high schools and colleges.
+Furthermore, a staggering 40 per cent of tertiary students enrolled here are from interstate.

-Previous events have featured welcome addresses from Chief Minister Andrew Barr MLA (himself an ANU graduate), Minister for Higher Education, Training and Research, Meegan Fitzharris MLA, ANU Vice-Chancellor and Nobel Laureate, Professor Brian Schmidt and University of Canberra Deputy Vice-Chancellor and Vice-President, Mr Rongyu Li.
+Previous events have been held at some of our most treasured national institutions including the National Gallery of Australia and the National Museum of Australia .
+Keynote addresses have included Chief Minister Andrew Barr MLA (himself an ANU graduate), Minister for Higher Education, Training and Research, Meegan Fitzharris MLA, ANU Vice-Chancellor and Nobel Laureate, Professor Brian Schmidt and UC Deputy Vice-Chancellor and Vice-President, Mr Rongyu Li.

-The event also offers the opportunity to introduce our new Student Ambassadors to the community.
-The 2018 cohort of Student Ambassadors represent 13 different nationalities, five tertiary institutions and one Canberra college.
+The event also offers the opportunity to introduce our Student Ambassadors and award the Study Canberra Scholarships.
+The 2018 cohort of Student Ambassadors represent 12 different nationalities, five tertiary institutions and one college.